DanielNJIH/pocket-bot/README.md

 4. On trigger, the handler pulls the profile, memory, and rules, builds a structured prompt, calls Gemini, replies, and awards XP/roles with optional announcements.

 ## Multi-instance note
 All bot instances share the same MySQL database.
 Swapping Discord tokens, names, or personalities simply changes the “face” of the bot; the shared data model keeps XP, profiles, rules, and Selected User enforcement consistent across instances.
+Use the `BOT_INSTANCE` environment variable to assign a unique number to each running bot so that guild settings (including the Selected User) stay isolated per bot identity.